JSQJ/ETI_Assginment1/README.md

   -create trip
   -update trip

 attempted to use monolith front end, but was'nt able to do much with it

 Persistent storage of information using database with mySQL -3 tables for each microservice

-Prerequisites
+<h2>Prerequisites</h2>
 Please ensure that GOLANG and MYSQL is installed on your system, and is fully operational

 Please do also ensure that your SQL user login is as such: